 Check out some fun facts and information on Jessica including her thoughts on the responsibility organizer’s have for dancer safety (particularly during the coronavirus pandemic) and her travels to the birthplace of Bachata, the Dominican Republic.

-Want to nominate someone to be in the Dance Spotlight?
+Want to nominate someone to be in the DJ Spotlight?
 Contact us!

 What (or who) originally inspired you to try Latin dancing?